happynear/DeepVisualization/NNComplexity/README.md

 | ----------------------|:---------------------:|
 | ![1](img/vert.png)    | ![1](img/hori.png)    |

-Then we use a randomly initialized (convolutional) nerual network to wrap the slope input to some more complex shape.
+Then we use a randomly initialized (convolutional) nerual network to wrap the slope input to some more complex shapes.
 Note that a neural network is continuous function w.r.t. the input, the output will also be a continuous but more complex image.

 In order to control the range of each layers' output, we add batch normalization after every convolutional layer as introduced in the original paper.
 BTW, since we have only one input image, the name "batch normalization" is better to be changed to "spatial normalization".
 Without the spatial normalization, the range of the output will get exponential increasement or decreasement with the depth, which is not what we want.